TheThingsNetwork/lorawan-stack/doc/content/reference/end-device-templates/converting.md

 {{< cli-only >}}

-You can convert data in various formats to device templates using formats supported by The Things Stack.
+You can convert data in various formats to device templates using formats supported by {{% tts %}}.
 Input formats can be vendor-specific information about devices or device data to migrate from another LoRaWAN server stack.

 Start with listing the supported formats: